A Dearheart Persian Cattery

 We are a normal (ish- haha) family, consisting of myself, my husband, our three boys (10, 13, & 15), and the furballs.

 Our cats are primarily pets.
 They roam the house freely (most of the time), just as any other cat would.
-They hang out with us all day, and sleep with the kids at night.
+They hang out with us all day, and often sleep with the kids at night.
 These cats are SUPER social.
 Their strong preference is to be with their people.
 Gus has a particular affinity for my youngest son, and will go out of his way to seek him out.
 I regularly find them snuggled up “playing video games” or watching movies together.
 They’re like two little peas in a pod.
 Meanwhile, Ivy’s favorite place to sleep is on me.
 She also enjoys watching us cook from her favorite kitchen stool.
 Weird, I know.
 But she really does love it.
 Mia absolutely adores Jason.
 If he sits on the couch, she's generally on his lap within about 30 seconds.

 The point is, these cats aren’t just beautiful, they’re friendly.
 Ridiculously so.
 Seriously, sometimes they’re over the top.
 And that’s not an accident.
 We believe that cats should actively seek out attention from their humans, not run and hide the minute they hear a kid come into the room.
 I’m sure you’ve come across breeders who refuse to sell cats to families with young kids.
 We have too.
 They argue that kids are too rowdy, or a cat might get hurt.
 We think that’s BS.
 Yeah, of course it’s important to teach children to be respectful of animals, especially a small kitten, and it’s important to monitor them.
 But frankly, cats have 6 ends, 5 of which are pointy.
 If your kid is too rough, they’ll likely get a swift correction in the form of a scratch.
 Most kids are smart enough to figure that one out.